 Saute the methi on medium-low heat until it starts to tenderize.

-Add the tomato paste and ½ cup of water.
+Add the tomatoes or tomato paste and ½ cup of water.
 Mix thoroughly, cover, and let the mixture cook for about 8 minutes or until the methi is cooked and tender.

 Add the eggplants and stir them in.
 Cook for another two minutes, check for salt, then turn off the heat.